Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-In the path integral formalism we need to gauge fix all local symmetries.
-This is done using the Fadeev-Popov procedure.
-Now, together with the anticommuting reparametrization ghosts $b_{\alpha\beta}$, $c^{\alpha}$ we have also a pair of commuting superconformal ghosts $\beta_{\alpha}$ and $\gamma$ with spins $\frac{3}{2}$ and $-\frac{1}{2}$ respectively.
-Their action is:
+To quantize the theory using the functional integral formalism, all local symmetries need to be gauge-fixed.
+Using the Faddeev-Popov procedure, we add to the anticommuting reparametrization ghosts~$b_{\alpha\beta}$ and~$c^{\alpha}$ a pair of commuting superconformal ghosts~$\beta_{\alpha}$ and~$\gamma$, with spins~$\frac{3}{2}$ and~$-\frac{1}{2}$ respectively.
+Their action reads